Try Out Our NEW Disneyland Ticket Calculator!

 • Looks out over parking lots or landscaping

-• Sleeps 2 – One queen-size murphy (pull-down) bed
+• Sleeps 2 – One queen-size pull-down bed

 • Comes with what Disney calls “flexible living space” and a private balcony (sounds like an authentic Parisian apartment – cozy)